jh-hartley/aida-facet-inference/docs/03_developer_guide/02_testing.md

 # Testing Guide

+> **Note:** This file is largely a placeholder due to the short timeframes of the project.
+Comprehensive testing documentation and coverage is a future goal as the project matures.

 This document will describe the testing philosophy, how to run tests, and how to add new ones.

 ## Summary